Genomics of Ageing

 Additional Features in HAGR

 In HAGR you will also find a collection of bioinformatic tools, in particular a Perl toolkit entitled the Ageing Research Computational Tools (ARCT).
 Documentation and examples are included in ARCT's distribution and it is recommended that you read it before installing ARCT or any of its modules.
-A method to estimate the rate of ageing of a given population is also available together with an SPSS script to aid in the calculations.
+A method to estimate the rate of ageing of a given population is also available together with an SPSS script to perform the calculations.

 We recommend that users read our scientific strategy to understand the goals of HAGR and better use our resources.
 Also, for both legal and practical reasons, HAGR is part of senescence.info, an informational website about the biology of ageing that is an excellent introduction to the topic.
+Included in HAGR are also extensive links.

 Feedback is always welcomed.
 If you have any problem, suggestion, idea, etc., please feel free to contact us.